 As you’ll read any time you read anything about blueberries, they need soil with a low pH, around 5 according to this University of California publication.
 We don’t have such soil in Southern California.
 In the two different gardens I’ve tested my unadulterated soil, they have registered about 7.
 (I tested with a Luster Leaf Rapitest pH Soil Tester.)

 So the easiest, surest, smartest way around that is to grow your blueberries in a pot with a purchased soil mix that is already in its preferred pH range.
-I’ve got a friend who doesn’t live far from me who grows wonderful blueberries in a half wine-barrel.
+I’ve got a friend who grows wonderful blueberries in a half wine-barrel.

 I, on the other hand, have always gone the hard way and grown them in the ground and tried to alter the pH of the good old earth around the root zone of my blueberry plants.
 Some say this isn’t even possible.
 I’ve heard many people say blueberries won’t do well long-term in Southern California in the ground.
+But I know that there are commercial growers doing it, and I also have another friend who lives near me and has a couple blueberries doing well in the ground after 15 years.
 My oldest plant has been in the ground for seven years and it looks as good today as it ever has.
 No doubt though, I’ve done numerous things to try to get the soil right.
 That’s a constant battle.

 When I planted them I mixed peat moss into the planting hole.
 I’ve continuously added acidic items to the soil surface: oak leaves, pine needles, coffee grounds, and lots of extra rainwater (which has a lower pH than the imported tap water of Southern California — about 5.6 compared to about 8.4 for my particular water district).